iotcwpm/MSE-Training/S1-IntroMSE/P1-IntroductionToMSE/IntroToMSE.md

 # MSE output

-- Performance of Management System under uncertainty
+- Relative comparison of performance of different Management Systems under uncertainty
+	- Is Plan A riskier than Plan B?

+- Contribution of each source of data to ability to manage
+	- What does the MP need as input?
+	- Value of fisheries-independent data, e.g. tagging

+\centering\includegraphics[width=0.6\textwidth]{graphics/mseout.png}

 # The 6 STEPS